 The initial healing period usually takes about one to two weeks.
 New bone and gum tissue will grow into the gap.
 Over time, however, having a tooth (or teeth) missing can cause the remaining teeth to shift, affecting your bite and making it difficult to chew.
 For that reason, your dentist may advise replacing the missing tooth or teeth with an implant, fixed bridge, or denture.

-At Implants Pro Center™, we accept all major dental and medical PPO insurances, thereby reducing your worry about the cost of dental implant treatment, or any oral surgeries.
+At Implants Pro Center™, San Francisco, we accept all major dental and medical PPO insurances, thereby reducing your worry about the cost of dental implant treatment, or any oral surgeries.
 We also have a tremendously experienced and caring staff who will provide life-long care, maintenance, and support.
-Implants Pro Center™ is also equipped with all the modern technologies like CT-Scan, Intravenous Sedation, Platelet Rich Fibrin, etc. in order to provide nothing less than the best of services.
+Implants Pro Center™, San Francisco, is also equipped with all the modern technologies like CT-Scan, Intravenous Sedation, Platelet Rich Fibrin, etc. in order to provide nothing less than the best of services.
 You will be completely at ease for any of your procedure.
 Feel free to get in touch with us to schedule your free consultation.